amitk-abk/Learnings/Scala_Basics_and_Beyond.md

   This approach is not elegant as it exposed underlying implementation.
   If the method name ends in a colon, the method is invoked on the right operand.
 Therefore, in *"Sat" :: weekEndDays*, the :: method is invoked on weekEndDays, passing in "Sat", like this: *weekEndDays.::("Sat")*.

-2. Prefered way
+2.Prefered way

 Using List() directly to create List.
 > val weekDays = List("Mon", "Tue", "Wed", "Thurs", "Fri")

-3. Creating a list by concatinating two lists:
+3.Creating a list by concatinating two lists:

 3.1.
 Using ::: operator
     This is also right associative